-- 1 Be beyond the age of compulsory school attendance. - Provide evidence of a high school diploma, its equivalent, or a state-authorized examination certificate. - Note NCC may accept an attestation as evidence once all normal verification methods are exhausted, and will evaluate the appropriateness of such documentation on a case by case basis. - 3 Provide a photocopy of a current Driver's License or valid government-issued ID. - Note students need a current ID throughout their enrollment and may be asked to submit an updated copy of their Driver's License if it's scheduled to expire during their enrollment - 4 Complete an interview with a School Administrator. - Complete the required admissions documents (including the Application for Admissions and Enrollment Contract) and pay the program registration fee. - Complete the financial aid process and submit all required documentation or make alternative financial arrangements. - 7 Be able to speak, read, write, and follow directions given in English. - 8 Demonstrate professional behavior in accordance with NCC's Conduct Policy.
+- 1 Be beyond the age of compulsory school attendance. - Provide evidence of a high school diploma, its equivalent, or a state-authorized examination certificate. - 3 Provide a photocopy of a current Driver's License or valid government-issued ID. - Note students need a current ID throughout their enrollment and may be asked to submit an updated copy of their Driver's License if it's scheduled to expire during their enrollment - 4 Complete an interview with a School Administrator. - Complete the required admissions documents (including the Application for Admissions and Enrollment Contract) and pay the program registration fee. - Complete the financial aid process and submit all required documentation or make alternative financial arrangements. - Be able to speak, read, write, and follow directions given in English. - B Demonstrate professional behavior in accordance with NCC's Conduct Policy.

-All general requirements must be completed by the Add/Drop Date as published in Addendum C

-- Academic Calendar.
-Extensions of this deadline may be authorized by the Admission Supervisor on a case-by-case basis.
+All general requirements must be completed by the Add/Drop Date as published in Addendum C - Academic Calendar.
+Extensions of this deadline may be authorized by the Director of Admissions on a case-by-case basis.